RyeMoes/SlicFX/README.md

 <td>
 <h4>Filter</h4>
 <br>
-While NVIDIA Broadcast is still king, this filter can cleanly cut out your webcam without a green screen.
-It uses a highly optimized AI engine (Robust Video Matting) that is entirely hardware-agnostic, meaning you don't need an RTX card to get a flawless, real-time transparent cutout.
-(Stick with Broadcast if you have NVIDIA, haha)
+For those without RTX cards, this filter can cleanly cut out your webcam without a green screen.
+It uses a highly optimized AI engine called Robust Video Matting.
+While NVIDIA Broadcast is still recommended if you can use it, this filter is perfect for those who cannot.
 </td>
 </tr>